sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 [tsfep-release time="-1"]

-* **Added:** A brand-new defaults options panel, which is integrated in the new global extension-options page.
+* **Added:** A brand-new default-options panel, which is integrated into the new global extension-options page.
-	* Herein, you can set the supported post types, and their default article types, as well.
+	* You can set the supported post types and their default article types, as well.
+	* You can enable a Google News sitemap.
+	* You can set a custom publisher logo.
 * **Added:** A Google News sitemap.
 When you mark pages as `NewsArticle`, they'll be included.
-	* The query limit from The SEO Framework will apply.
+	* The query limit from The SEO Framework applies.
-		* At most, 1000 news articles will be included in the sitemap.
+		* At most, 1000 news articles are included in the sitemap.
-* **Added:** Sites that represent a `Person` are now supported for Article markup.
+* **Added:** Sites that represent a `Person` are now supported for Articles markup.
-* TODO **Added:** Bulk-and quick editing options.
-* TODO **Added:** The SEO Bar (or post state) now hints the Article type.
+* **Added:** A Post State in the post overview, next to each post title, now hints the Articles type.
+* **Improved:** Articles now intelligently trims titles, instead of invalidating the output when a title is over 110 characters.
 * **Changed:** This extension now requires TSF v4.0.2 or higher.
 * **Deprecated:**
-	* These has been converted to the new options, somewhat gracefully.
-You should remove these filters from your site if you have it installed.
-Use the options, instead.
+	* These filters have been converted to the new options, somewhat gracefully.
+You should remove them from your site if you have it installed.
+Use the new options, instead.
 		* `the_seo_framework_articles_supported_post_types`.
 		* `the_seo_framework_articles_default_meta`.